-The Rewind Technique is a tried and tested approach for helping people who are experiencing phobias and trauma, including Post Traumatic Stress Disorder (PTSD).
+The Rewind Technique is a tried and tested approach for helping people who are experiencing high anxiety conditions such as phobias and trauma, including Post Traumatic Stress Disorder (PTSD).

 When we encounter an event or situation which we perceive to be dangerous or threatening, the brain instantly focuses on the source of the threat and prepares the body for survival action.
 Once the situation has passed, the brain then processes what has happened by separating our emotional response from our physical experience and storing these in different parts of the brain and this is what enables us to make rational sense of events.

 However, during a traumatic event, a person’s emotional response may be so extreme that the memory of the entire event becomes trapped in the emotional centres of the brain, ready to instantly re-activate should a similar event occur.
 Instead of being transferred to the Neocortex; the part of the brain where memories are stored, the event remains locked in the Amygdala; the part of the brain responsible for the ‘fight or flight’ response.
 Although the original event may have happened some time ago, it feels as though it is happening in the present and this is especially true for people who may be experiencing PTSD.